seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-08-a.** Baseline: TZ-33 on `index.html` — `directionVerdict` computes
+**Revision 2026-09-08-b.** Baseline: TZ-34 and TZ-35 on the benches — the venue actually
-the trade's levels at the ANCHOR, the price the card publishes as its entry — report `CryptoReports/TZ-33-entry-anchor-geometry-report.md`, accepted and merged.
+fetched is recorded as an OBSERVATION and the reconciliation reads it — merged together as pull request **#31**, merge commit **`a76cecf`**, implementation commits `a73359d` (TZ-34) and `b13fb71` (TZ-35).
+Reports `CryptoReports/TZ-34-fetched-venue-observed-report.md` and `CryptoReports/TZ-35-verify-bench-reregistered-report.md`, both accepted.
 **The file table's hashes are the pin; the commit is provenance and is not restated here.** This revision was authored from delivered files rather than from a checkout, and a commit hash copied out of a report is the report's word rather than a reading (inv.
 55).
 Content is what this block pins and MD5 pins it either way.

+**No production file moves at this revision and none of the four in the table below changed.**
+TZ-34 and TZ-35 touched three benches and nothing else: what came into service is a measuring instrument, not a behaviour. `bench/backtest_bench.py` now records `cov["venue"]` from the leg that actually answered and grants the `venue-basis` licence off that observation instead of off the `fut:true` declaration; `bench/verify_bench.py` asserts the new rule end-to-end in three lanes; `bench/backtest_guard_bench.py` asserts the fetch side offline.
+Inv.
+41 is unchanged and inv.
+67 states the distinction it turned out to need; inv.
+68 is new.
+**The `--target` production arm still mixes two prices and the journal still records a stop the card did not print** — one cause, two sites, now reserved as TZ-36 (§3.13, §3.10, §10).

-**What moves here is production's own PUBLICATION PRICE, and two instruments did not move with it.** `tradeGeometry` and `leverageDecision` now run a SECOND time at the anchor and the veto is read off that pass alone; `directionVerdict` takes `btcStats` for it; `planLine` prints the anchored stop (§3.12).
+**The revision before this one recorded TZ-33, and its text is retained below.** What moved there was production's own PUBLICATION PRICE, and two instruments did not move with it.** `tradeGeometry` and `leverageDecision` now run a SECOND time at the anchor and the veto is read off that pass alone; `directionVerdict` takes `btcStats` for it; `planLine` prints the anchored stop (§3.12).
 No threshold and no production constant moves.
 Inv.
 35 was disproven by the change and is rewritten in place; inv.
 66 is new. **The journal still